ConversaSrl/unesco-guidelines/readme.md

 The _link box_ is a block that allows to jump to another page or section inside the website.
 It is more prominent and complex compared to the resource box, allowing more content to be placed in and offering more customizations options.

-Here's how a base _link box_ appears on the page:
+Here's how a base _link box_ appea on the page:

 ![Link Box 1](_readme-images/linkbox-1.png)